The effect of local chemical ordering on dislocation activity in multi-principle element alloys: a three-dimensional discrete dislocation dynamics study: Computational Method

 Atomistic simulations of FCC solid solution alloys have shown that the cross-slip activation energy, $\Delta E_\text{act}$, is significantly lower than estimates based on the average elastic and stacking fault properties of the alloy, and is strongly influenced by local fluctuations in the spatial arrangement of the solutes.
 This leads to fluctuations in $\Delta E_\text{act}$ about an average activation energy barrier $\Delta E_\text{act, avg}$ \cite{nohring_dislocation_2017, nohring_cross-slip_2018}.

 In the current 3D DDD framework, the cross-slip frequency is calculated through an Arrhenius-like relationship according to \cite{hussein_microstructurally_2015}:

-where $L$ is the length of the dislocations within $\pm 15^\circ$ of the screw orientation, $\omega_a$ is the attempt frequency, $L_0 = 1\,\upmu$m is a reference length \cite{kubin_dislocation_1992}, and the cross-slip activation energy is:
+where $L$ is the length of the dislocations within $\pm 15^\circ$ of the screw orientation, $\omega_a$ is the attempt frequency, $L_0 = 1\,\upmu$m is a reference length \cite{kubin1992dislocation}, and the cross-slip activation energy is:

 Here $E_a$ is the energy required to form a constriction on the screw dislocation and is dependent on the cross-slip type (i.e. bulk, repulsive or attractive intersection, or surface induced cross-slip \cite{hussein_microstructurally_2015}), $V_a$ is the activation volume, and $\Delta\tau_\mathrm{E}$ is the difference between the Escaig stress (the stress component that controls the distance between the two partial dislocations) on the primary and cross-slip planes.
+Here, bulk-type cross-slip denotes the traditional probabilistic, thermally activated cross-slip mechanism, whereas intersection-type cross-slip represents a mechanism that is preferentially observed at screw dislocation intersections in FCC \cite{hussein_microstructurally_2015}.
+Surface induced cross-slip is not active in the current simulations, since none of them incorporate free surfaces.